Don't Be a Bystander: Abuse in the Public Eye

 Needless to say, I was shocked.
 Abuse happens, far too often, but hardly ever in the public eye.
 That's part of what makes it so hard to get prosecuted in serious cases: unless there is physical evidence, it's almost impossible to prove, as it pits the victim against the abuser.
-Plenty of people probably kept walking, figuring it was an angry pimp chasing down a wayward prostitute (and yes, Vermont has prostitutes.
+Plenty of people probably kept walking, figuring it was an angry pimp chasing down a wayward sex worker (and yes, Vermont has sex workers.
 Almost everywhere in the U.S. still does.)
 Those people wouldn't have seen what followed.

 I'm tempted to say that the person who witness the abuse feels almost as helpless as the victim themselves; your better judgment leans toward self-preservation, but the human side of you wants to help.
 As someone who's experienced it, I couldn't help but try and act.
 I started running toward the woman, who was around 40-50 yards from me.
 Another man was already trying to drag the man away as he continued to throw kicks and punches at the girl on the ground, spitting on her and calling her a "cheating bitch", and as I got about 15 yards away a middle-aged man grabbed my arm and pointed to two police officers pulling up in a patrol car just across the way.
 I stopped and watched as the first office ran in and tried to subdue the attacker, while the second pulled his collar radio to his mouth and got the woman up and out of the way.
 Her coat had been ripped off, she was bleeding from her head, her eye was swollen, and I was close enough to see the bruises on her arms and neck.
 I watched the gentleman and police officer struggle with the man as he continued to scream and yell obscene words at the girl, calling her a "bitch" and a "whore", repeating the phrase "I should have f****** killed you when I had the chance".
 They finally got him cuffed and on his stomach, and the other officer waited for EMS to arrive to take care of the woman.